jsterlingvids/draggin/SocketMuuri_v06/Readme.txt

 - Loading icon when selecting screenshare?

+- Stop initial load if posts are already on page

 - Continue the anti-nudity push
-    - Add for when posts are added on your own page
     - LiveStream image checking